doppelmutzi/doppelmutzi.github.io/_posts/2018-01-30-vuex-testing-mocha-sinon.md

 });
 ```

-Let's go through the import statements to see which technologies we leverage for our tests.
+Let's go through the import statements to see which technologies we leverage for the tests.
 [Sinon](http://sinonjs.org/) provides standalone test spies, stubs and mocks that can be also used with [Mocha](https://mochajs.org/), which is our testing framework.
 We also utilize [Chai](http://chaijs.com/) that constitutes a BDD assertion library.
 [Sinon-Chai] allows for writing nice _Chai_ assertions together with the mocking capabilities provided by _Sinon_.
 The following line extends _Chai_ with further assertions for _Sinon_.

 ```javascript
 chai.use(sinonChai);